 Gulf War Miracles

-Saddam Hussein, a "reincarnated Babylonian king," ended his evil plan to kill the Jews with a Purim miracle.
+Saddam Hussein thought he was a reincarnated Babylonian king; his evil plan to kill the Jews ended with another Purim miracle...

 By the rivers of Babylon, the Children of Israel sat and wept, and remembered Zion.
 (Psalms 137:1)